 - Services to prevent or respond to domestic violence, trauma, or child abuse

-9. Case Management – The multiple, complex needs of most people who enter alcohol rehab extend beyond the chemical dependence services.
+ONGOING Case Management.
+The multiple, complex needs of most people who enter alcohol rehab extend beyond the chemical dependence services.
 For example, people may need help with housing, transportation, court advocacy, childcare, or child welfare services.
 Rehabs often work with you to arrange these critical services, make referrals, and assist in the exchange of vital information with other human service agencies.
 They can also help you overcome difficulties accessing or participating in such services.

 Short-term inpatient programs: 1-3 months